mosbth/dbwebb-cli/README.md

 v1.9.7 (2015-08.06)

-* Adjustin install phase and documentation.
+* Adjusting install phase and documentation.
 * Enable to run selfupdate using sudo.
 * Ignore some files when upload config and rc-files.